 All rooms have elegant charm, though the cheaper ones feel a bit small and dark so it's worth upgrading if you can.
 We liked the beds (some antique four-posters, some modern fabrics); the cool flooring in pale limestone or traditional salvaged tiling, and the fine bathrooms with showers and grooming kits - some with vintage slipper baths (if a bath is essential then request at time of booking).

-When we revisited in 2012, we stayed in one of the Double rooms and were very comfortable.
+On our last revisit, we stayed in one of the Double rooms and were very comfortable.
 Our window looked out onto a hillside with goats wandering past, our shower was good and powerful with nice toiletries to pamper ourselves with, and we slept well in the comfy bed.

 However, when we return we'll splash out on a Superior room for a fabulous far-reaching view.
 Deluxe rooms also have big private terraces (we loved the thought of lazy days reading and sunbathing in privacy) plus some have open fireplaces so even if you come in winter you'll be cosy.